cambiotraining/unix-shell/materials/xx-environment.md

 ## Environment variables

-In the [arguments and variables chapter](07-variables.md), we briefly discussed **environment variables**: variables that load automatically when we start our shell.
+In the [arguments and variables chapter](07-variables.md), we introduced **environment variables**: variables that the shell loads automatically when it starts.
-These variables are defined based on system or user-provided configuration files and may affect how the operating system behaves.
+System or user configuration files define these variables, and they can affect how the operating system behaves.
-For example, some programs may rely on environment variables to find critical files or directories needed for their function.
+For example, programs may use environment variables to find files or directories that they need.

-You can see global variables defined in your current environment with:
+Use `printenv` to display the variables defined in your current environment:

 ```bash
 printenv
 ```

-Here's some common variables:
+Here are some common environment variables:

-- `$HOME` → stores your home directory
+- `$HOME` stores your home directory.
-- `$USER` → stores your username
+- `$USER` stores your username.
-- `$SHELL` → indicates which interpreter the current shell is using.
+- `$SHELL` indicates which interpreter the current shell uses.
-  This is usually `/bin/bash`, but also common is `/bin/zsh` (e.g. on macOS)
+  This is usually `/bin/bash`, but `/bin/zsh` is also common, especially on macOS.
-- `$PATH` → stores a list of directory paths where the shell looks for executable programs (we will discuss this in detail below)
+- `$PATH` stores a list of directories where the shell looks for executable programs.
+  We will discuss this variable in detail below.
-- `$PWD` → this is a dynamic variable, which stores your current working directory; every time you change directory, the value of this variable also changes
+- `$PWD` stores your current working directory.
+  This dynamic variable changes each time you change directory.

-You can access the values of these variables using the `echo` command, just as you would any other shell variable.
+Use the `echo` command to access the value of an environment variable, just as you would access any other shell variable.
-For example, try running these:
+For example:

 ```bash
 echo "Hello $USER!"